-UBNS specializes in the treatment of neurovascular disease-an umbrella term that refers to complex disorders of the brain, spinal cord, and blood vessels.
-Common types of neurovascular disease include stroke and aneurysms.
+UBNS is a world-leader in the prevention and treatment of cerebrovascular disease—an umbrella term that refers to complex disorders of the complex blood vessels of the brain.
+Common types of cerebrovascular disease include stroke, aneurysms, and arteriovenous malformations (AVMs).

 Acute stroke occurs when a major artery carrying blood to the brain is suddenly blocked by a clot.
-As with a heart attack, reopening the vessel in a timely fashion in order to restore blood flow to the affected tissue is imperative to successful treatment and recovery.
+As with a heart attack, quickly reopening the vessel to restore blood flow to the affected brain is imperative to successful treatment and recovery.

 UBNS is the integral, neuroendovascular component of the renowned Kaleida Health Stroke Care Team at the Gates Vascular Institute.
-The Stroke Care Team is a highly skilled multidisciplinary blend of neurosurgical, neurological, and emergency medical professionals trained in specialized comprehensive acute stroke care.
+This specialized team is a highly-skilled multidisciplinary blend of expertly-trained neurosurgeons, neurologists, and emergency medical professionals trained in comprehensive acute stroke care.

 UBNS, as part of the Stroke Care Team, is committed to delivering rapid stroke treatment.
 Our world-renowned endovascular team, led by Drs.
-Hopkins, Levy, Siddiqui, and Snyder, is on-call 24-hours a day to treat any stroke patient admitted to the Gates Stroke Center-a facility equipped to provide a full gamut of comprehensive stroke treatment options using state-of-the-art minimally invasive techniques, many of which were pioneered right here in Buffalo.
-Our endovascular team routinely performs accurate clinical evaluation, appropriate diagnostic studies, and inter-arterial catheterization within one hour of a stroke patient's arrival in the emergency room.
-This is critical, as stroke treatments are most effective in reducing damage when administered within three hours of symptom onset.
+Elad Levy, Adnan Siddiqui, Kenneth Snyder and Jason Davies, is on-call 24-hours a day to treat any stroke patient admitted to the Gates Vascular Institute, a facility fully-equipped to provide a full gamut of comprehensive stroke treatment options using state-of-the-art, minimally invasive techniques, many of which were pioneered right here in Buffalo.
+Our neuroendovascular team routinely performs accurate clinical evaluation, appropriate diagnostic studies, and inra-arterial catheterization within one hour of a stroke patient’s arrival in the emergency room.
+This is critical, as stroke treatments are most effective in reducing damage when administered within three to six hours of symptom onset.

-Intracranial aneurysms -- a localized dilatation or "ballooning" of a blood vessel that forms in the brain resulting in a weakness in the vessel wall--are common.
+An intracranial aneurysm is a “ballooning” of a blood vessel that forms in the brain resulting in a dangerous weakness in the vessel wall.
 Approximately 5% of the general population harbors an intracranial aneurysm at any given time.

-Ruptured intracranial aneurysms are one of the leading causes of hemorrhagic stroke, and the most devastating causes of hemorrhagic stroke in younger patients.
-Evidence suggests that intracranial aneurysm patients who are transferred to large case-volume centers, where specialized multidisciplinary teams and neurointensive care management are readily available (such as Millard Fillmore Gates Circle Hospital), fare much better than those who are treated at smaller, less specialized institutions.
-In general, aneurysm patients also do best at institutions where a single specialty, such as neurosurgery, directs every stage of patient care.
+When an aneurysm in the brain ruptures it is called a hemorrhagic stroke and is the most devastating form.
+Evidence suggests that patients with emergent intracranial aneurysms who are transferred to comprehensive stroke centers like the Gates Vascular Institute (GVI) where specialized multidisciplinary teams and neurointensive care management are readily available fare much better than those who are treated at smaller, less specialized hospitals.
+In general, aneurysm patients also do best at hospitals where endovascular neurosurgeons direct every stage of patient care.

-UBNS is continually immersed in ground-breaking research to advance the science behind the prevention and treatment of neurovascular disease.
-Our Toshiba Stroke & Vascular Research Center is an internationally recognized hub of translational research, meaning that our physicians readily transfer innovations in neurovascular treatment from our lab to the clinical setting for immediately observable results.
-We apply research to patient care at an impressive rate, and can thus offer our patients the latest neurovascular therapies, in addition to more conventional treatment options.
+UBNS is continually immersed in ground-breaking clinical trial research to advance the science behind the prevention and treatment of cerebrovascular disease.
+Our close affiliation with the Toshiba Stroke & Vascular Research Center, an internationally recognized hub of translational research whereby our physicians readily transfer innovations in treatment from our stroke research lab to the clinical setting for immediately observable results, offers our patients the latest innovative therapies, in addition to more conventional treatment options.